 This course examines the dominant theories in the study of economics, both domestic and international.
 Special attention will be paid to the consequences of decisions that are made for the use of land, labor capital, and other endowments that go in the production process.
 The interests that give rise to certain types of economic activity and not others will be analyzed with reference to specific cases.
 The impact of globalization on traditional societies will also be considered.
-This course fulfills an Engaged Citizenship Common Experience requirement at UIS in the area of Global Awareness.
+Course Information: This course fulfills an Engaged Citizenship Common Experience requirement at UIS in the area of Global Awareness.

 PSC 453.
 The Politics of Reproduction.
 4 Hours.

 This interdisciplinary, discussion-based course will provide a critical examination of political and ideological influences on women and reproduction.
 Readings will focus on such themes as: birthing practices, birth control, eugenics, race and sterilization, abortion, reproductive technologies, and the political economy of wombs in the world of adoption.
 Course Information: Same as LES 453 and WGS 473.